FC Cajamarca

 Fútbol Club Cajamarca, commonly known as FC Cajamarca or Cajamarca, is a Peruvian football club based in the city of Cajamarca, Peru.
-It was founded in 1997 and participates in the Peruvian Segunda División, the second tier of the Peruvian football league system.
+It was founded in 2023 and participates in the Liga 1, the highest tier in the Peruvian football league system.

 History

-FC Cajamarca was founded in January 2023.
+2023: Foundation and Early Years

+The club was founded on January 5, 2023, in the city of Cajamarca.
+That same year, they qualified for the National Stage of the 2023 Copa Perú as the departmental runners-up, after ADA de Cajabamba—who had originally secured qualification—were disqualified from the competition due to the improper registration of a player.

+However, once in the regular stage, the Cajamarca-based side failed to meet expectations.
+They managed to collect only two points, both from home draws against Defensor Porvenir and ADA Jaén.
+As a result, they were eliminated from the tournament after finishing 46th in the overall standings.

+2024: Copa Perú Runners-up and Promotion to the Liga 2

 The club qualified for the National Stage of the 2024 Copa Perú after winning the Liga Departamental de Cajamarca.
 Cajamarca reached the final, gaining promotion to the Liga 2.
 In the final, Cajamarca lost the final to Bentín Tacna Heroica in a penalty shoot out.